sstendahl/Graphs/README.md

 ### Translations

 Graphs is translated on the GNOME translation platform [Damned Lies](https://l10n.gnome.org/module/Graphs).
-If you wish to contribute to translating Graphs, you can join a language team, more information on that can be found on the [GNOME Translation Project Wiki.](https://wiki.gnome.org/TranslationProject)
+If you wish to contribute by translating Graphs, you can join a language team.
+More information on that can be found on the [GNOME Translation Project Wiki](https://wiki.gnome.org/TranslationProject).

 ### Code